cunilog/cunilog/configfiles.md

 | {- Comment -}      | Haskell                        |
 | (* Comment *)      | Pascal, Delphi, Applescript... |

-All of these are also valid at the end of a line.
+All of these are also valid at the end of a line, but require at least one white space character after the value.
 ```ini
 !
 This is a comment.
 # This is also a comment.